 4. Social Media Settings

 All personal information on social media platforms should be kept locked.
-Apart from this, less the information is shared publicly, the better it would be.
+Apart from this, the less information is shared publicly, the better it would be.

 5. Protect Your Identity